ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI

 All aspects of computing, from small chips to large datacenters, come with a carbon footprint (CFP) price tag.
 For several decades, the semiconductor industry has focused on making chips smaller, faster, and less power-hungry, but few efforts have considered the impact on the environment.
 The dramatic increase in the demand for compute in the past two decades, fueled by new applications (e.g., artificial intelligence) that demand at-edge and at-cloud-scale computing, has resulted in the information and computing technology (ICT) sector contributing to more than 2\% of the world's CFP~\cite{ict-carbon-report} -- half that of the aviation industry~\cite{commercial-aviation} and projected to surpass it in the next decade if left unchecked.

-Fig.~\ref{fig:lca} shows the life cycle assessment (LCA) of an electronic product and highlights the different sources of greenhouse gases (GHG) in the life of a semiconductor component.
-The operational costs are the end-user-generated CFP which in the case of a data center are the data-to-day activities that draw energy, while the embodied costs are the costs that come from design, manufacturing, packaging, and materials sourcing of the server class compute resources in the datacenter.
+Fig.~\ref{fig:lca} shows the life cycle assessment (LCA) of a semiconductor product and highlights the different sources of greenhouse gases (GHG) in the life of product.
+The operational costs refer to the CFP generated by the end user, which in the case of a datacenter are the day-to-day activities that draw energy.
+The embodied costs are the costs that come from design, manufacturing, packaging, and materials sourcing of the server class computation resources in the datacenter.

-While technology scaling and electronic design automation (EDA) have helped design energy-efficient VLSI systems with lower operational CFP, the environmental footprint has still been increasing over the past decade and is dominated by carbon emissions from chip design and manufacturing~\cite{act, imec-wp, imec-dtco}.
-It is imperative to look beyond low power and energy-efficiency-driven metrics for VLSI system design, and it is essential to use embodied carbon emissions as a direct optimization metric.
-For sustainable use of today's modern computing, there is a need for design techniques that not only meet the power, performance, and area (PPA) targets of today's systems but also consider the CFP.
-Several technology companies have pledged to limit their CFP~\cite{apple-report, facebook-report, microsoft-report}, and this can only be achieved by adopting approaches that are cognizant of the embodied CFP.
+While technology scaling and electronic design automation have helped to design energy-efficient VLSI systems with lower operational CFP, the environmental footprint has continued to increase over the past decade and is now dominated by carbon emissions from chip design and manufacturing~\cite{act, imec-wp, imec-dtco, apple-report}, i.e., the embodied CFP, especially for low-power edge devices.
+It is imperative to look beyond the metrics of low power and energy efficiency and include total CFP (embodied and operational) as a first-order optimization metric~\cite{act+, act} for sustainable use of today's modern computing devices.
+Several technology companies have pledged to limit their CFP~\cite{apple-report, facebook-report, microsoft-report}, and this can only be achieved by adopting approaches that are cognizant of CFP.